adtrak-core/boilerplate/gitlab-checklists/redesign-website/peer.md

 - [ ] Check site search works
 - [ ] Check social feeds are working

+### Ecommerce
+- [ ] Register for an account - did everything run smoothly?
+- [ ] Complete a test purchase using 'cash on delivery' payment method, or with a £0.00 product - any issues?
+- [ ] Thank you page for order is styled appropriately
+- [ ] Order Emails are being sent correctly
+- [ ] Order Emails are styled appropriately

 ### Development

 - [ ] CSS and JS is minifying